Sowing wheat earlier can help increase yields in India

-Using a new way to measure wheat yields, Meha Jain, assistant professor at the U-M School for Environment and Sustainability, found that the wheat yield in eastern Indo-Gangetic Plains, India’s main wheat growing region, can grow by 110 percent if the best farm management practices, including earlier sow dates, are implemented.
+Using a new way to measure wheat yields using satellite data, Meha Jain, assistant professor at the U-M School for Environment and Sustainability, found that the wheat production in eastern Indo-Gangetic Plains, India’s main wheat growing region, can grow by 110 percent if the best farm management practices like earlier sow dates are implemented.

 “Identifying the causes of gaps will provide actionable information to enhance food security,” said Jain, adding that food security will be increasingly challenged by climate change, natural resource degradation and population growth over the coming decades.